-It can also be work which is part of a treatment programme under medical supervision while you are an in-patient or regularly attending as an out-patient of a hospital or similar institution.
+It can also be work which is part of a treatment programme.

-Supported permitted work has no restriction on the hours you work and can be for an unlimited period.
-You can earn up to £131.50 a week (from April 2019) after tax and National Insurance deductions, without affecting your benefit, if you are getting ESA or National Insurance credits because of incapacity for work.
+Supported permitted work has no restriction on the hours you work.
+It can be for an unlimited period.
+You can earn up to £143 a week after tax and National Insurance deductions without affecting your benefit, if you are getting ESA or National Insurance credits because of incapacity for work.

 Permitted work and Universal Credit

 There is no ‘permitted work’ under Universal Credit.
 Instead you will be encouraged to do some work, even if only for a few hours a week, if you can manage it.
 There is no time limit to how many weeks you can work.
 It may be possible for some of your earnings to be disregarded if you have a work allowance added when your Universal Credit is calculated.